nicolasdugue/istex/README.md

 Finally, the software can also be used for Feature selection or cluster labeling.

 ## Installation

+It needs JRE7 at least to be executed.

 #####Without Maven (easiest install)

  [Releases](https://github.com/nicolasdugue/istex/releases) can be downloaded :